Guiding Light (1980–1989): Production and writing

+As head writer, Marland focused on core families and characters, and developed several new characters, tying them to existing characters.
+He added the Reardon family, most notably vixen Nola Reardon, played by Lisa Brown.
+He added levels of intrigue and mystery to the show, and also focused story on young characters.

+In May 1980, Guiding Light won its first Daytime Emmy for Outstanding Achievement in a Daytime Drama.

-By 1981, Procter & Gamble changed the opening of Guiding Light to keep up with the more youth-oriented ABC soaps, from the opening used since 1975 of a tree with sunlight shining through to a disco opening (with scenes of characters or groups of characters in several action shots) with a theme from Jack Urbont.
-This opening lasted through August 1983.
+In 1981, Procter & Gamble changed the opening of Guiding Light to keep up with the more youth-oriented ABC soaps, from the opening used since 1975 of a tree with sunlight shining through to a disco opening (with scenes of characters or groups of characters in several action shots) with a theme from Jack Urbont, known informally as the "disco" theme.
+This opening was used until August 1983.

-Writer Marland quit in 1982 due to a dispute over treatment of his friend Jane Elliot, when the Carrie multiple personality disorder storyline did not carry Guiding Lights ratings to #1 above its rival, General Hospital.
-Elliot was fired by Allen Potter, and Marland ended the storyline.
-Before Marland quit, Guiding Light won its second Daytime Emmy for Outstanding Daytime Drama, for the 1981 – 1982 television season, and despite Marland's departure, things looked very well for this long time CBS drama.
+Marland left GL in 1982 due to a dispute regarding the Carrie Marler multiple personality disorder.
+Elliot was fired by Allen Potter, and Marland left soon after.
+Before Marland quit, Guiding Light won its second Daytime Emmy for Outstanding Daytime Drama, for the 1981 – 1982 television season.

 After Marland's departure, Procter & Gamble brought in three new head writers in rapid succession, with only the third achieving success.
 Guiding Lights ratings dropped and the show fell out of the top five in the ratings.
 From June 1982 to November 1983, many of the stories shown became contrived, and some became very convoluted for many audience members.
 The first two head writers brought in, Pat Falken Smith and L. Virginia Browne tried to bring to a close to many of the storylines started late in Marland's term as head writer.